Helter Skelter (scenario): Book of Revelation, as interpreted in the vision

 In relating how Manson would discourse in early 1969, while the Family was in the house in Canoga Park, Paul Watkins would report Manson's words as follows:

 Look at [the Beatles'] songs: songs sung all over the world by the young love; it ain't nothin' new. ...
 It's written in...
 Revelation, all about the four angels programming the holocaust...the four angels looking for the fifth angel to lead the people into the pit of fire...right out to Death Valley. ...
 It's all in black and white, in The White Album—white, so there ain't no mistakin' the color...

-In March 1969, Tex Watson, who'd separated himself from the Family after Manson and he first heard the White Album, rejoined the group.
+In March 1969, Tex Watson, who had separated himself from the Family after Manson and he first heard The Beatles, rejoined the group.
 By that time, as he would recount in his autobiography, Helter Skelter had captured the group's imagination:

 Although I got it in bits and pieces, some from the women and some from Manson himself, it turned out to be a remarkably complicated yet consistent thing that he [Manson] had discovered and developed in the three months we'd been apart. ...
 It was exciting, amazing stuff Charlie was teaching, and we'd sit around him for hours as he told us about the land of milk and honey we'd find underneath the desert and enjoy while the world above us was soaked in blood.